-1.4.1 Exemptions
+I.4.I Exemptions

-Applicants in the following categories (a-h) are NOT required to sit the test:
+Applicants in the categories (a-h) below are NOT required to sit the test:

 - a.
-Persons with any ONE of the following English Language qualifications: - (i) Grade I-CXC English A examination - (ii) Grade A-GCE O Level English Language examination - (iii) Grades A-GCE A/O Level General Paper examination - (iv) Grades I & 2-CAPE (Caribbean Advanced Proficiency Examination) Communication Studies - (v) Grade B or above-College English Skills I or II-College of Bahamas

-- (vi) Grade B or above-Advanced Communication or Business Communication-UTech - (vii) Grade B or above-Freshman Composition I or II-Northern Caribbean University - (viii) Grade B or above in a college English course from an approved University. - b.
-Persons who are already holders of an undergraduate degree from the UWI or from an approved university. - c.
-Persons holding a UWI Certificate in Advanced Nursing Education and Administration OR a UWI Licentiate of Theology. - d.
-Persons holding a UWI Diploma in Media and Communications who have passed the course "Media and Language" (MS52A). - e.
-Persons who passed the 2003, 2004, 2005, 2006or 2007 UWI Mona English Language Proficiency Test. - f.
-Persons who passed the 1998 and 1999 UWI Mona English Language Proficiency Tests and those who were given a UCOIO placement on the basis of the test results. - g.
-Persons who successfully completed any ONE of the following UWI English Language courses within the last five years (i.e. 2003 onwards): UC010; UC10A; UC10B; UC10C; UC10D; UC10L; UC10H; UC120; FD10A; FD10B; CM10A; CM10B; FD10C; FD10H. - h.
+Persons with any ONE of the following English Language qualifications: - Grade I-CXC English A examination - Grade A-GCE O Level English Language examination - Grade A-GCE A/O Level General Paper examination - Grades I & 2-CAPE (Caribbean Advanced Proficiency Examination) Communication Studies - Grade B+ or above-College English Skills I or II-College of Bahamas - Grade B+ or above-Advanced Communication or Business Communication-UTech - Grade B+ or above-Freshman Composition I or II-Northern Caribbean University - Grade B or above in a college English course from an approved University. - b.
+Persons who are already holders of an undergraduate degree from the UWI or from an approved university, and persons with a Grade B+ or above in a college English course from an approved University. - Persons holding a UWI Certificate in Advanced Nursing Education and Administration OR a UWI Licentiate of Theology. - d.
+Persons holding a UWI Diploma in Media and Communications who have passed the course "Media and Language" (COMM520I). - e.
+Persons who passed the 2004, 2005, 2006, 2007 or 2008 UWI Mona English Language Proficiency Test (ELPT). - f.
+Persons who passed the 1998 and 1999 UWI Mona English Language Proficiency Tests and those who were given a UC010 placement on the basis of the test results. - g.
+Persons who successfully completed any ONE of the following UWI English Language courses within the last five years (i.e. 2003 onwards): UC010; UC10A; UC10B; UC10C; UC10D; UC10L; UC10H; UC120; FOUN1001 (FD10A); FOUN1002 (FD10B); COMS1001 (CM10A); COMS1002 (CM10B); FOUN1003 (FD10C); FOUN1008 (FD10H). - h.
 Nationals of non-contributing Caribbean Territories and the Turks and Caicos Islands.
 These persons are required to sit a diagnostic test at Mona upon acceptance to the University of the West Indies, Mona campus.
 UWI contributing countries: Anguilla, Antigua & Barbuda, the Bahamas, Barbados, Belize, British Virgin Islands, Cayman Islands, Dominica, Grenada, Jamaica, Kitts and Nevis, Montserrat, St. Lucia, St. Vincent & the Grenadines, Trinidad & Tobago.